MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Changelog

+### 1.3.0 (07.03.2025)
+Google Maps links removed to avoid DSVGO problems.
+Replace by a link to HERE-we-go which is hosted in Europe.

 ### 1.2.0 (01.03.2025)
-Translation process updated, see I18N.
+Translation process updated, see I18N chapter herein.
 Automatic generation of .htaccess file added.

 ### 1.1.0 (26.02.2025)
 Translation for en, it, es, fr included.
 Translation for Tabulator.js is done in the frontend (for leaflet it what so before).
 Prerequisite: The html content has to be in English.